CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Introduction

-The second concept, lattice QCD, provides an ab initio framework to evaluate the HVP directly from the QCD Lagrangian~\cite{Borsanyi:2020mff}.
-Thanks to substantial progress in numerical precision and control of systematic effects, recent lattice-QCD results have reached a level of accuracy comparable to the data-driven determinations.
-In light of discrepancies in the data-driven method, the latest recommendation~\cite{Aliberti:2025beg} now adopts the lattice-QCD average for the leading-order HVP as the basis for the SM prediction.
-At the current level of understanding, beyond the internal inconsistencies within the dispersive datasets, the most critical issue lies in the difference between the two theoretical frameworks themselves.
-The earlier, data-driven evaluations (as used in 2020) implied a noticeable deviation from experiment, while the latest lattice-QCD–based prediction (adopted in 2025) shows no significant discrepancy with the experimental world average.
+In light of the tensions affecting the dispersive method, the latest recommendation in 2025 adopts the lattice-QCD average for the leading-order HVP as the basis of the SM prediction.
+In both the 2020 and 2025 white papers, higher-order HVP contributions are taken from data-driven evaluations, while the hadronic light-by-light term is obtained from an average of data-driven and lattice-QCD results.
+Currently, beyond the internal inconsistencies within the dispersive datasets, the most critical issue is the difference between the two theoretical frameworks themselves.
+Whereas the earlier 2020 white paper implied a noticeable deviation from experiment, the latest WP2025 finds no significant discrepancy with the experimental world average.

-In the coming years, ongoing theoretical updates are expected to provide critical clarifications, a process that will help advance the overall precision.
-Once theory reaches comparable or even sub-0.1-ppm precision, it becomes essential to establish an independent measurement of the muon $g\!-\!2$ to enable a robust assessment of the observed deviations and to guide the future exploration of this benchmark quantity.
+In the coming years, ongoing theoretical developments are expected to provide critical clarifications and further reduce the overall uncertainty.
+Recent comprehensive reviews (e.g. \cite{Hertzog:2025ssc}) suggest that the theoretical precision could realistically approach the current experimental sensitivity, at the level of $0.13\ \mathrm{ppm}$.
+The MUonE collaboration at CERN~\cite{MUonE:2019qlm} also offers an independent method to calculate the hadronic vacuum polarization (leading-order) contribution, $a_\mu^{\rm HVP,\ LO}$.
+Once theory reaches comparable or even sub-0.1-ppm precision, it becomes essential to establish an independent measurement of the muon $g\!-\!2$ to enable a robust assessment of any observed deviations and to guide the future exploration of this benchmark quantity.

-Experimentally, all muon $g\!-\!2$ experiments since CERN-III~\cite{CERN-Mainz-Daresbury:1978ccd,CERNMuonStorageRing:1977bbe} have relied on essentially the same methodology: injecting muons at the so-called “magic momentum” of about 3.1~GeV/$c$ into a continuous storage ring magnet, using electric quadrupoles (EQ) for vertical focusing, and calibrating the magnetic field with fixed and movable nuclear magnetic resonance (NMR) probes.
+Experimentally, all muon $g\!-\!2$ experiments since CERN-III~\cite{CERN-Mainz-Daresbury:1978ccd,CERNMuonStorageRing:1977bbe} have relied on essentially the same methodology: injecting muons at the so-called “magic momentum” of about 3.1~GeV/$c$ into a continuous storage ring magnet, using electric quadrupoles (EQs) for vertical focusing, and calibrating the magnetic field with fixed and movable nuclear magnetic resonance (NMR) probes.